-The disclosures below apply in addition to those in Ind AS 17.
-In accordance with Ind AS 17, the owner of an investment property provides lessors' disclosures about leases into which it has entered.
-An entity that holds an investment property under a finance lease provides lessees' disclosures for finance leases and lessors' disclosures for any operating leases into which it has entered.
+74 21The disclosures below apply in addition to those in Ind AS 116.
+In accordance with Ind AS 116, the owner of an investment property provides lessors' disclosures about leases into which it has entered.
+A lessee that holds an investment property as a righ-of-use asset provides lessees' disclosures as required by Ind AS 116 and lessors' disclosures as required by Ind AS 116 for any operating leases into which it has entered.